 |It disrupts the flow of magical energy around spellcasters and certain magical creatures (including the wielder).|

-The antimagic brand causes weapons to interfere with the spellcasting of anything wounded by them.
 Monsters struck by these weapons gain a temporary spell failure rate (this rises as they take antimagic damage but falls over time), while players simply lose MP with each strike.
 This effect works on anything that uses magic, including silence-proof targets such as demons and orbs of fire.
 The effect on monsters is treated as a status effect with increasing duration with increasing damage dealt to the target.

 Unfortunately, so long as you are wielding this weapon, your max MP will be reduced by 2/3, making it something that caster characters should be cautious about wielding carelessly.
 However, a character who has already exhausted his MP pool is free to switch to it mid-combat, and in some cases the effect may be worth the sudden loss of the majority of your casting capacity.